-Prerequisite: 1 credit in High School or Sr. High School Digital and Interactive Media (Multimedia) or Web Mastering, or Video teacher recommendation
+Prerequisite: 1.0 credit of Digital and Interactive Media or Web Mastering, or Video teacher

 This course includes an introduction to digital video production and hands-on use of a variety of applications and hardware ranging from simple to more sophisticated.
 Video production is not only instructional and analytical, but also artistic.
-Students will learn video basics as well as participate in preproduction, production, and post-production stages of video creation.
+Students will learn video basics as well as participate in pre-production, production, and post-production stages of video creation.
 Students enrolled in this course will be computer literate and have experience with basic electronic productivity.
-A prerequisite for this course is one-year of high school or senior high Multimedia or Web Mastering, or Video teacher recommendation.
+A prerequisite for this course is Digital and Interactive Media (multimedia), or Web Mastering, or Video teacher recommendation.
 Students will work in seven main areas: project process, design and layout, graphics, audio/video media, lighting, presentation/delivery, and evaluation.
 The goal will be to develop increased understanding and proficiency in each area as the school year progresses.
 Students will participate in minor and major projects for a variety of purposes and audiences.
-This course may not be offered on all campuses.